for W3c validation

 The project used a tailored version of our HeadStart consulting methodology, underpinned by a human-centred design approach that includes design thinking techniques and agile project management.

-In-depth research with employees across key locations and business functions was conducted from June to October, 2016.
+In-depth research with employees across key locations and business functions was conducted.
 This included the following activities:

 - Interviews with 10 participants across 7 countries